Some foot problems, such as corns, bunions and verrucas, can affect anyone, whether they have Parkinson’s or not.

 For many people, problems with gait (the way you walk) may be one of the earliest signs of Parkinson’s.
-So it is important to be aware of some of the main issues you may experience in your feet and ankles.
+So it’s important to be aware of some of the main issues you may experience in your feet and ankles.
+This might include:

-- You may experience mobility problems such as stiffness in your muscles.
+- mobility problems, such as stiffness in your muscles

-These issues can mean that your pattern of walking changes and some people find that their stride gets shorter.
-You may also experience freezing, where your feet feel glued to the ground and it is difficult to take a step.
+These issues can mean that your pattern of walking changes.
+For example, some people find that their stride gets shorter.
+You may also experience freezing, where your feet feel glued to the ground and it’s difficult to take a step.

 Some people with Parkinson’s experience ankle or foot stiffness.
 It can affect your ankle joint and how easy it is to bend your foot up and down.

-If you experience stiffness in your feet and legs, it can make a heel-to-toe pattern of walking more difficult.
-Rather than striking the ground with your heel and then pushing off with your toes, you may shuffle, or walk in a more flat-footed way.
+If you experience stiffness in your feet and legs, it can make a ‘normal’ pattern of walking more difficult.
+This means that, rather than touching the ground with your heel and then pushing off with your toes, you may shuffle, or walk in a more flat-footed way.

 A flat-footed gait can cause foot, leg and even knee pain.
-It can also lead to stiffness or muscle contractions.
-This is when the muscles tighten and shorten on their own.
+It can also lead to stiffness or tightness in muscles.

-If you have a flat-footed gait you may find it harder to move your feet around.
-You may also find it is more difficult for your feet to absorb the impact of striking the ground.
+If you have a flat-footed gait, you may find it harder to move your feet around.
+You may also find it’s more difficult for your feet to absorb the impact of hitting the ground.

-In the long term, these problems may affect your mobility.
-They may also lead to pressure problems such as too much hard skin on the soles of your feet.
+In the long term, these issues may affect your movement.
+They may also lead to pressure problems, such as too much hard skin on the soles of your feet.

 Swelling can get worse during the day and go down overnight.
-Sometimes this is called ‘postural oedema’ because gravity causes the build-up of fluid around the ankles when you stand up.
+Sometimes this is called ‘gravitational oedema’ because gravity can cause fluid to build up around the ankles when you stand up.

-Being active can help reduce swelling.
-You could try the following two activities:
+Being active and gentle exercise can help reduce swelling.
+You could try the following:

-- When sitting, have your legs raised on a footstool and exercise your ankles regularly (for example flex them up and down).
+- When sitting, raise your legs on a footstool and exercise your ankles regularly (for example, gently bend them up and down).

-- Lie flat with your legs slightly raised on a pillow three to four times a day to help reduce excess fluid.
+- Lie flat with your legs slightly raised on a pillow 3-4 times a day, or when you can, to help reduce excess fluid.

 Dystonia and toe curling